veritrans/SNAP-Woocommerce/README.md

-Midtrans WooCommerce - Wordpress Payment Gateway Module
+Veritrans&nbsp;  WooCommerce - Wordpress Payment Gateway Module
 =====================================

-Midtrans :heart: WooCommerce!
+Veritrans&nbsp;  :heart: WooCommerce!
-Let your WooCommerce store integrated with Midtrans payment gateway.
+Let your WooCommerce store integrated with Veritrans&nbsp;  payment gateway.

 ### Description

-Midtrans payment gateway is an online payment gateway.
+Veritrans&nbsp;  payment gateway is an online payment gateway.
 They strive to make payments simple for both the merchant and customers.
-With this plugin you can allow online payment on your WooCommerce store using Midtrans payment gateway.
+With this plugin you can allow online payment on your WooCommerce store using Veritrans&nbsp;  payment gateway.

 Payment Method Feature:
-- Midtrans Snap Fullpayment
+- Veritrans&nbsp;  Snap Fullpayment

 ### Installation